alibaba/arthas/site/src/site/sphinx/en/install-detail.md

 Latest Version: [![Arthas](https://img.shields.io/maven-central/v/com.taobao.arthas/arthas-packaging.svg?style=flat-square "Arthas")](http://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.taobao.arthas%22%20AND%20a%3A%22arthas-packaging%22)

 Download the latest `bin.zip`, unzip the package and you can find the `as.bat`.
-For now this script will only take one argument `pid` which means you can only diagnose the local Java process.
-(Welcome any bat script expert to make it better :heart:)
+For now this script will only take one argument `pid` which means you can only diagnose the local Java process (welcome **experts at bat script** to make it better).

 ```bash
 as.bat <pid>
 ```

-A small tip:
+Tips:

-If you are asking for better UX, you can start the Arthas Server locally by `as.bat <pid>` and then use `./as.sh <pid>@<ip>:<por>`in another Linux/Unix/Mac machine.
+- if you are asking for better UX, you can start the Arthas server locally by `as.bat <pid>` and then use `./as.sh <pid>@<ip>:<por>`in another Linux/Unix/Mac machine.

-Another tip:

-If in Windows, the color is not working as expect.
+- if in Windows, the color is not working as expect.
 You can try [conemu](https://sourceforge.net/projects/conemu) to get it to work.

 ## Manual Installation